lrauhockey/chatgpt-microcap-experiment/README.md

 A comprehensive Python Flask web application that combines real-time stock data, AI-powered trading recommendations, automated portfolio management, and performance tracking.
 Features include intelligent stock analysis, automated trading execution, and advanced portfolio monitoring.

-## DISCLAIMER
-This is for entertainment purposes only, and is just trying to see if calling an AI API could trade stocks and beat the SP500.
-Investing does involve risk, and even I am just using this as fun.
-I am not personally trading on any stocks this is predicting, how well it is doing.
-This does not reflect my job, any employement I ever had, just looking at the following https://github.com/LuckyOne7777/ChatGPT-Micro-Cap-Experiment and wondering if i could do it also. this is just kind of a repsonse to it.

-I created a few rules, first i only checks once a day in the AM for new stocks to buy, what to sell, as well as checks a few times during the day to see if any stop losses were hit.
-A real trading system should check more often, and due to AI's random working if you hit the system 100x you would get 100 different predictions.
-The UI has some ways to manaully call it, check our portfolio etc.

 ## 🚀 Features

 ### 📊 **Real-Time Stock Data**